1500 Shenandoah Road

 You now have access to all the information in our library holdings from anywhere you have internet connectivity.
 A number of features, not found in the index system previously online, are now available to members and the public.
 Searches by “Subject”, “Location” and “Media Type” can now be made on almost 2800 holdings in the library.
 Further searches can then be done on “Title”, “Author” and “Call Number”.
 Once the desired list of records is found they can be “printed” to a PDF document by clicking on the “PDF List” icon.
 Additionally, each record can be viewed and printed by clicking on the “eye” icon.
 Clicking on the “Broom” icon will clear the information in the selection or search box.
 In addition to searching the database for individual records by "Call Number", "Title", and "Author", the entire database or any filtered selections can be sorted by "Call Number", "Title", or "Author" by clicking on the word at the top of each column.

 Clicking on the “View Categories” icon provides another method of search for desired material.
 Categories of holdings can also be filtered by “Subject”, “Location”, and “Media Type”

 The library catalog will always be current now because library accessions are available for viewing as soon as they are put into the online system.
 Previously the indexes were only updated periodically.

 This additional Society benefit would never have been possible without the hard work of volunteers who planned and executed the library database conversion; thank you Jeanne Wilson, Anne Barber, and Gerry Ward.

 You can find the library catalog HERE.

-Instructor: Linda MacLachlan Purpose of the workshop is to learn how to post information onto the family tree on the FamilySearch.org website.
-The class is limited to 12 people; 6 of those will need to bring their own laptops, ...
+Instructor: Linda MacLachlan.
+Purpose of the workshop is to learn how to post information onto the family tree on the Familysearch.org website.
+Workshop is limited to 10 folks.
+There are 6 computers in the room that can be used. ...